CharlesZhoulll/basic_socket/README.md

 <strong>ID</strong>: We do not check it, as the result will show “Unknown husky ID” if it is not correct

-<strong>HELLO</strong>: we do not check it, as this is constructed by client
+<strong>HELLO</strong>: We do not check it, as this is constructed by client

-<strong>STATUS</strong>: we check it, making sure that it start with “cs5700spring2015 STATUS”, end with “\n” and the mathematical expression are valid
+<strong>STATUS</strong>: We check it, making sure that it start with “cs5700spring2015 STATUS”, end with “\n” and the mathematical expression are valid

-<strong>BYE</strong>: we check it, making sure that it start with cs5700spring2015, end with “BYE”
+<strong>BYE</strong>: We check it, making sure that it start with cs5700spring2015, end with “BYE”

 Test
 ====